This post may contain affiliate links. Please read my disclosure policy.

-- Add the soffritto vegetables to the slow cooker coated with cooking spray.
-Stir in the spice mixture, pancetta, ground beef, pork sausage meat, red wine, tomatoes and tomato paste.
-Stir to incorporate and top with lid.
+- Add the sauteed vegetables to a slow cooker coated with cooking spray.
+Stir in the spice mixture, pancetta, ground beef (uncooked), pork sausage meat (uncooked), red wine, tomatoes and tomato paste.
+Stir to incorporate, breaking up meat and top with lid.
 Cook for 4 hours on high setting.

 - At the 4 hour mark, remove lid of slow cooker.
 Stir in the the milk and cook on high setting for 2 hours or until thickened and reduced.
 Add the vinegar, stirring to incorporate, and adjust seasoning with salt if needed.

-- Cook pasta in a large pot of boiling heavily salted water, stirring occasionally, until al dente.
+- Cook pasta in a large pot of boiling, heavily salted water, stirring occasionally, until al dente (or package directions).
 Drain, reserving 1 cup pasta cooking liquid.